gcosma/COP509/README.md

 **Lab Exercise (No. 4a)**

-1. Your task is to use the cleaned ArtReviews dataset and the ArtRatings(classes) and repeat the Lab sheet to apply LSA.
+1. Your task is to read and understand the LSA lab exercise code.
+Apply and tune the LSA solution further.
+Apply more cleaning, try out different weightning schemes and tune using different SVD dimensions.

+Run this Coladb code: [LSA lab](https://github.com/gcosma/COP509/blob/main/LabSolutions/Lab_Exercise_(No_4a).ipynb)

-2. Write code to retrieve the top 10 results for the 2 given queries.
+2. Write code to retrieve the top 20 results for the 2 given queries.
 ['I really enjoy these scissors!',
 'I hate the pen!']

 **Instructions for the Lab Exercise**

 Use the dataset of *'Reduced_ArtsReviews_5000.txt'* found [here](https://drive.google.com/drive/folders/1-Oc4jOFWZCJBXZeGCiQvPRM8TN5VDvy4?usp=sharing).

 **Additional Resource**